Pixel 3, Pixel 3 XL start at $799, rock two selfie cameras and bigger screens

 "They come at the intersection of AI, software and hardware working together," he said.
 "This approach is what makes Google's hardware experience so unique and it unlocks all kinds of helpful benefits."

-He talked up the Pixel 3's ability to use AI to improve the phone's camera, relying more on data gathered from millions of Google Image searches than impressive hardware.
+He talked up the Pixel 3's ability to improve the phone's camera by using AI by relying on data gathered from millions of Google Image searches.

-"Pixel's camera completely rethinks how images are captured, and we can trace that intelligence back to Google Images," Osterloh said.
+"Pixel's camera completely rethinks how images are captured, Osterlow said.
+"We can trace that intelligence back to Google Images," Osterloh said.

-That comes with a feature Google is introducing called "Top Shot," which uses AI to pick the best moments to take a picture.
-Other features include "Night Sight" to take low light pictures without flash, and Super Res Zoom to improve zooming in without losing quality in images.
+That comes with a feature called "Top Shot," which uses AI to pick the best moments to take a picture.
+Other features include "Night Sight," used in low-light settings without a flash, and Super Res Zoom, which improves zooming without losing image quality.

-The Pixel 3 and Pixel 3 XL comes in three colors with cheeky names by Google: Just Black, Clearly White and Not Pink.
-It'll have a glass back with matte and glossy textures in two-tone backing.
+The Pixel 3 and Pixel 3 XL comes in three colors, each with a cheeky names: Just Black, Clearly White and Not Pink.
+The phones have glass backs with matte and glossy textures in two-tone backing.

-Both phones are larger than last year's model, with the Pixel 3 at 5.5 inches and the Pixel 3 XL at 6.3 inches.
+Both phones are larger than last year's models, with the Pixel 3 at 5.5 inches and the Pixel 3 XL at 6.3 inches.

-The Pixel 3 will have two front-facing cameras for Google's "Group Selfie Camera" to get more details and scenes in the frame.
+The Pixel 3 has two front-facing cameras for more details in the frame, which will be particularly useful for group selfies.
 Google said the second camera captures "184 percent more of the scene" as the iPhone XS.

-The Pixel 3 and Pixel 3 XL will be Google's third time at bat against hardware rivals like Apple, Samsung and Amazon.
-Google unveiled its first Pixel Phones in 2016, signalling that the company was investing more in its own branded hardware to compete with Apple and Samsung in the premium segment.
+The Pixel 3 and Pixel 3 XL will be Google's third time at bat against hardware rivals such as Apple, Samsung and Amazon.
+Google unveiled its first Pixel Phones in 2016, signaling the company was investing more in its own branded hardware to compete with Apple and Samsung in the premium segment.
 It's now one of the premier Android smartphones despite a deeper bench of phone makers in the market.

-Since then, the company has invested more heavily in its "Made by Google" device lineup, which includes everything from virtual reality headset Daydream to video and audio streaming devices like its Chromecast.
+Since then, the company has invested more heavily in its "Made by Google" device lineup, which includes everything from virtual reality headset Daydream to its Chomecast video and audio streaming dongles.

 Read: Everything we expect at Google's Oct.
 9 event

-In May, Google announced 500 million devices have shipped globally with the Assistant on them, including speakers, phones and TVs.
-The company also said the Assistant now partners with 5,000 household connected devices, up from 1,500 in January.
+In May, Google said 500 million devices with Assistant on them had shipped globally.
+The devices include speakers, phones and TVs.
+The company also said Assistant now partners with 5,000 household connected devices, up from 1,500 in January.

-Google wants to sell you phones and smart speakers because it knows people aren't searching for things on Google.com from their desktop computers anymore.
-They're telling their Google Home devices to play curated playlists, or using maps on their smartphones to navigate to their favorite restaurants.
+Google wants to sell you phones and smart speakers because it knows people are searching in ways very different from desktop queries to google.com.
+They're asking their Google Home devices to play curated playlists or using maps on their smartphones to navigate to their favorite restaurants.

-The more Google knows about you and your interests, the more valuable its ads become to marketers who pay the company to target potential buyers based on their likes, dislikes, age, interests and even location.
-The company makes about 90 percent of its $100 billion in annual sales from advertising.
+The more Google knows about you and your interests, the more valuable its ads become to marketers who pay the company to target potential buyers based on their likes, dislikes, age, interests and location.
+The company rakes in about 90 percent of its $100 billion in annual sales from advertising.

 Originally published on Oct.
 9 at 5 a.m.
 PT.